-I’ve been wanting to share with you guys a tutorial for how to make bath bombs with hidden jewelry inside, a super simple tutorial, for quite a while, and I’m excited to finally get around to posting it!
+I’ve been wanting to share with you guys an easy tutorial on how to make bath bombs with hidden jewelry inside.
+It is a simple and fun tutorial and I’m excited to finally get around to posting it!

-It’s simpler to learn how to make bath bombs with hidden jewelry inside than you may think, so this particular activity can be fun for both older kids (supervised) and adults alike.
+It is easier to learn how to make bath bombs with hidden jewelry inside than you may think, so this particular activity can be fun for both older (supervised) kids and adults alike.

 First, I want to show you a little video of the process of making them… and then I will give you a mini-tutorial with still images, followed by a free printable “How To Make Bath Bombs With Hidden Jewelry Inside” How-To Card so that you can print it out and save the recipe/instructions in your bath bomb making supplies.